 Jezabel’s

-After moving her business from Fitler Square to West Philly in 2019, Jezabel Careaga now serves her beloved Argentinian alfajores, custard-filled facturas, and empanadas on 45th Street.
-The food here — available for takeout, in the cafe, or on the sidewalk — is inspired by her grandmother Julia’s cooking in Northwestern Argentina.
-Go for the empanadas, which are baked to perfection, with a crisp, sheen outer layer and a core full of beef, cheese and vegan fillings (like spicy lentils).
+You may have met Jezabel Careaga serving her beloved Argentinian alfajores, custard-filled facturas, and empanadas around the city at pop-ups and events, but West Philly is where the magic happens.
+The food here — available for takeout, in the cozy cafe, or on the sidewalk — is inspired by her grandmother Julia’s cooking in northwestern Argentina.
+Go for the empanadas, which are baked to perfection with a crisp outer layer and a core full of beef, cheese, and vegan fillings (like spicy lentils).
 206 South 45th Street.

 Dahlak